 Mr. Ramey has given numerous speeches and training classes on various aspects of antitrust laws and competitive issues, and has also testified before the Texas State Senate and House of Representatives and other legislative commissions on various business and consumer issues.

-Mr. Ramey was recognized as a Texas "Super Lawyer" in 2021 and the 17 years immediately preceding and in 2010, 2011, 2017 and 2018 as a Top 100 “Super Lawyer” in Dallas/Fort Worth by Super Lawyers magazine.
-Mr. Ramey was recognized in 2021 and 2022 for Commercial Litigation by The Best Lawyers in America®.
+Mr. Ramey was recognized as a Texas "Super Lawyer" in 2022 and the 18 years immediately preceding and in 2010, 2011, 2017 and 2018 as a Top 100 “Super Lawyer” in Dallas/Fort Worth by Super Lawyers magazine.
+Mr. Ramey was recognized in 2021, 2022 and 2023 for Commercial Litigation by The Best Lawyers in America®.
 He was also named as one of the "Best Lawyers Under 40 In Dallas" by D Magazine.
 Mr. Ramey was listed in the 2022 edition of Chambers USA: America’s Leading Lawyers for Business for General Commercial Litigation.
 He is AV Preeminent® rated by Martindale-Hubbell.*

 Insights View All